miku/goeco/Slides.md

 # Example `go.mod`

 The latest tag is used as version, but any commit id or pseudo-version would work.
+Indirect deps are transitive dependencies (included since Go 1.17).

 ```
 module yellowalert